KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 blueColor    -> [ redInBlue,  greenInBlue,  blueInBlue  ]
 ```

-Creates an ActionObject for the `tint` primitive function.
+Creates an ActionObject for the `tint-channels` primitive function.

 See test demo [Filters-008](../../demo/filters-008.html).
 ```